tonethar/IGME-430-Fall-2024/projects/project-1.md

 - Return appropriate "success" status codes along with the resource - e.g. `200`, `201`
 - Return appropriate "error" status codes along with a JSON error object - e.g. `400`, `404`
 - `DELETE`
-  - on success, return JSON with the `id` of the resource that was deleted (and/or the enrtire resource, it's up to you) and a `200` status code
+  - on success, return JSON with the `id` of the resource that was deleted (and/or the entire resource, it's up to you) and a `200` status code
   - on failure, return "no resource found!"
 JSON and a `400` status code
 - `POST`
   - You do NOT have to send ALL of the required resource fields to the server, instead, have the server initialize the resource's unique `id` and any other fields that can be initialized to a default value